Ford recalling some F-150 vehicles due to wiper motor - NewsBreak

 Which cars, trucks, crossovers, and SUVs won’t come back for an encore next year?
 We have the list.
 But first, some observations.
 The dawn of the electric age arrives with the sunset of the sedan.
 Though unrelated, consumers continue to migrate to crossover SUVs and have begun adopting electric powertrains in greater numbers.
 It’s an American paradox to want cleaner, more efficient cars but not sacrifice the size and flexibility of larger, heavier, less efficient crossover SUVs.
 Automakers oblige, and the sacrifices for 2023 include everything from small underperforming cars to the beloved but anachronistic V-8 muscle car.

-DETROIT (AP) — General Motors is recalling nearly 340,000 big SUVs in the U.S. because their daytime running lights may not shut off when the regular headlights are on.
-The National Highway Traffic Safety Administration says in documents poste on its website Thursday that having both lights on at the same time could cause glare for oncoming drivers, increasing the risk of a crash.
-The recall covers certain 2021 Chevrolet Tahoes and Suburbans, as well as some GMC Yukons and Cadillac Escalades.
-GM says it has no reports of any crashes or injuries caused by the problem.
+DETROIT — General Motors is recalling nearly 340,000 big SUVs in the U.S. because their daytime running lights may not shut off when the regular headlights are on.
+The National Highway Traffic Safety Administration says in documents posted on its website Thursday that having both lights on at the same time could cause glare for oncoming drivers, increasing the risk of a crash.

 Consumer Reports.org